 TRLN seeks to support our member institutions’ work in inclusion, diversity, equity, and accessibility with project funding.
 Staff members at any TRLN library can apply for funding for a variety of projects that further their library’s and TRLN’s goals to establish or advance inclusion, diversity, equity, or accessibility efforts.

 The Executive Committee has approved a total of $100,000 of funding, to be distributed across two years (two funding cycles per year).
-A total of $25,000 is available for the Spring 2022 round of funding.
-We anticipate funding from one to five projects in the first round.
+A total of $25,000 is available each round of funding.
 Although proposals will be invited on a semi-annual basis, funded projects may extend past or be scheduled outside of this timeframe, depending on scope and needs.

 Below we provide example projects to inspire staff in generating ideas for proposals.
 This is not an exhaustive list.
 We encourage all staff to submit proposals even if the scope of the project or need for funding does not correspond to any of these example projects.

 - Invited speakers and hosting costs for events centered around an IDEA issue

 - IDEA training and professional development for individuals and groups

 - Digitize collections that center BIPOC communities and experiences

 - Translation costs